Christina Haack Fuels Joshua Hall Engagement Rumors After Posting and Deleting Ring Photo - E! Online

 It appears the Christina on the Coast star recently added a major jewelry piece to her collection.
 On Sunday, Sept.
 19, the reality-TV personality was spotted wearing a massive diamond ring on that finger while cozying up to her boyfriend Joshua Hall, who she began dating earlier this summer.

 The couple quickly sparked engagement rumors after Christina flashed her shiny accessory during their PDA-filled beach day.
 Then she raised even more eyebrows when, that same day, she posted then deleted a picture of herself and Josh in Mexico together, with a heart emoji over her ring finger.
+However, when Christina returned to Instagram on Sept.
+20, her ring was front and center.

 Although Christina and Josh haven't commented on whether or not they've updated their relationship status, their outing did mark a special occasion.